authelia/authelia/docs/features/2fa/push-notifications.md

 You should now receive a notification on your mobile phone with all the details about the authentication request.
+In case you have multiple devices available, you will be asked to select your preferred device.

 ## Limitation